Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Their lack of login information gives them the ability to offer you unprecedented anonymity!
 Just fantastic!

-Additionally, Mullvad’s website does not track you accross their web, as shown via Privacy Badger!
+Additionally, Mullvad’s website does not track you across their web, as shown via Privacy Badger!

 2. Strong Tunneling Protocols – OpenVPN & WireGuard

-It was rather interesting to discover that Mullvad only uses OpenVPN and a very new crypto-based protocol that is still in development: WireGuard.
+It was rather interesting to discover that Mullvad only uses OpenVPN and WireGuard protocols, having discontinued support for older protocols in favor of these proven solutions.

 3. Safe and Secure – No IP Leaks